 If the scientists at Jodrell Bank could put their collective heads together, it would be perfect if they could find a way of teleporting us back to the fields of Bluedot in order to do the festival all over again.
 That way it might be possible to experience the stuff you’d missed first time round.
 Bluedot is a clashfinder nightmare.

-Only last week, the Lovell Telescope got its UNESCO heritage status and Jodrell Bank Professors Tim O’Brien and Teresa Anderson conveyed their pride in the accolade at their talk on Thursday.
+Only last week, the Lovell Telescope got its UNESCO heritage status so Jodrell Bank Professors Tim O’Brien and Teresa Anderson conveyed their pride in the accolade at their opening talk on Thursday.
 The festival also coincided with the anniversary of 50 years since the Moon landing.

-A mini debate followed: Science fiction, Science fact.
+A mini debate followed their talk: Science fiction, Science fact.
 Professor Monica Grady made a case for Asimov and Terry Pratchett.
 But Libby Jackson and the ‘fact’ side won me over.
-Most fascinating moment?
+Her most fascinating moment?
 Hearing about the mini-sized 3D printer that will be going up to the moon.
 Using a shovel attachment it will gather moon dust to build panels for buildings… and anything else we need.
 Making things on site is the way to go.

 No prancing about barefoot on springy green grass as the rain belted down.
 The Nebula stage hosted a BBC Music Introducing series with first artist Re:tract, a project by production artist Matt Gill.
 It was a beautiful set with deep, lush soundscapes, moody and languid.

-One of the most eagerly awaited events saw a packed-out tent for a talk by Helen Sharman, the first British astronaut.
+One of the most eagerly awaited events lead to a packed-out tent for a talk by Helen Sharman, the first British astronaut.
 Helen described how it all started: driving to work at the Mars chocolate factory she heard a radio advert asking: “would you like to apply to be an astronaut?”
-She wavered, then applied, and got the job.
+She wavered, then applied – and got the job!
 Helen was an entertaining and compelling speaker, offering snippets of info about life spent floating in a tiny space capsule.
 The best thing?
 Weightlessness, of course!
 Not so much fun?
 Learning how to survive in water for three days in case they made an emergency landing somewhere obscure.